geomstats/geomstats/docs/contributing/index.rst

 -----------------------------------

 Part of triaging also involves labeling issues by their types, modules they belong to or even their priority.
-See the `new_contributors`_ section on what labels can be applied to issues.
+See :ref:`new-contributors` on what labels can be applied to issues.